 Many subject-specific databases index conference proceedings.
 See 'Finding Conference Proceedings' on this page and check your own specialist subject databases.

 Locating papers delivered at conferences can sometimes be difficult, but they can often be the only record of vital new research results.
 Some useful conference listings include:

 Conferences for Digital Humanities, Digital Archives, Digital Libraries, and Digital Museums: An open Google calendar that lists meetings, symposia, seminars, institutes, and conferences aimed at professionals and students who are doing digital work in the humanities.

-A call for papers (CFP) is used in academic and other contexts for collecting book or journal articles and conference presentations.
+A call for papers (CFP) is used in academic context for collecting book or journal articles and conference presentations.
 A CFP usually describes a theme, the occasion for the CFP, and formalities such as the submission process.